jtkyber/movie-search/README.md

 * Rating (PG-13, G, T, etc.)
 * IMDB rating

 At the bottom of the modal, there is an option to add the selected result to the user's favorites list.
 When clicked, the movie will be visible in the favorites list, which can be accessed via the "favorites" button located left of the toggle icon.
-The "favorites" button will change to a "back" button, which will navigate back to the search page.
+When inside of favorites page, the "favorites" button will change to a "back" button, which will navigate back to the search page.
 If a result is selected that is already in the user's favorites list, a "remove from favorites" button will be available in the modal, both on the search page and on the favorites page.
 When in the favorites page, a red "X" will be visible on each result, allowing the user to quickly remove it from the list.